ycarowr/UnityHexagonLibrary2d/README.md

 ## A hexagonal board implementation using Unity TileMap

-This is a reusable implementation of a hexagonal board using Unity3d TileMaps and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and references.
+This repository contains my implementation of a hexagonal board and additional utility functions using Unity3d TileMaps and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and references.

 Feel free to use it in your projects.
 Any kind of feedback is appreciated.

+You can find below images that illustrate the funcionalities and an overview of the system's implementation.

 ## Operations

 |Diagonals|Horizontal|
 |------------|-------------|
 |<img width="382" height="210" src="/Assets/Textures/Gifs/diagonals.gif">|<img width="382" height="210" src="/Assets/Textures/Gifs/horizontal.gif">|